zotonic/zotonic/doc/manuals/datamodel/resources.rst

 <http://en.wikipedia.org/wiki/Nested_set_model>`_.
 The tree is
 strictly hierarchical: Every category has at most a single parent category, and every resource belongs to exactly one category.
-That a resource can't belong to more than a single category is done to maintain the datamodel's simplicity and speed of the searches in the system.
+That a resource can’t belong to more than a single category is done to maintain the datamodel’s simplicity and speed of the searches in the system.

 Since in Zotonic, `everything is a resource`, categories `themselves`